SGG-Modding/Hades2ModWiki/docs/creating-mods/first-mod-guide/1-mod-template.md

 ---

-Once you've understood these basic concepts, you can continue on to the next page, where we'll start creating a simple portrait replacement mod using this template: [Portrait replacement](./2-portrait-replacement.md).
+Once you've understood these basic concepts, you can continue on to the next page, where we'll create a simple portrait replacement mod using the template: [Portrait replacement](./2-portrait-replacement.md).